 Scared to Death is primarily remembered as the answer to a trivia question.
 What is the only color film with Bela Lugosi in a starring role?
 And sadly, that’s all it deserves to be remembered for.
 It’s a good example of a waste of a perfectly good cast.

 The film begins with medical examiners revealing that a beautiful woman, Laura Van Ee (Molly Lamont) has literally died of fright.
 The story is then told in flashback of how she died.

-Laura is unhappily married to Ward Van Ee (Roland Varno), the son Dr. Joseph Van Ee (George Zucco, The Mad Ghoul), the proprietor of a private sanatorium, where she is being treated.
+Laura is unhappily married to Ward Van Ee (Roland Varno).
+He’s the son Dr. Joseph Van Ee (George Zucco, The Mad Ghoul).
+The doctor runs a private sanatorium.
+Where Laura is being treated.
 But, she doesn’t feel that there’s anything wrong with her.
-Arriving on the scene is a mysterious visitor, Professor Leonide (Bela Lugosi, Dracula, Son of Frankenstein) and his deaf/mute/dwarf companion, Indigo (Angelo Rossitto).
-Leonide is (apparently) the doctor’s estranged cousin, a former hypnotist in Europe.
+Then arrives a mysterious visitor, Professor Leonide (Bela Lugosi, Dracula, Son of Frankenstein) and his deaf/mute/dwarf companion, Indigo (Angelo Rossitto).
+Leonide is, apparently, the doctor’s estranged cousin.
+He’s a former hypnotist in Europe.
 Other members of the household include Bill Raymond (Nat Pendleton, At the Circus, Buck Privates Come Home) as a comically inept security guard — and former homicide detective.
 He’s in love with the maid Lilybeth (Gladys Blake) — who doesn’t return his affection.

 Halfway through the movie, reporter Terry Lee (Douglas Fowley, Singin’ in the Rain) shows up looking for a story.
 He brings along his scatter-brained girlfriend, Jayne Cornell (Joyce Compton), a telephone operator who passed along the story tip.
 Terry Lee is as close to a protagonist as we get in this movie, for what it’s worth …